clj-pdf/clj-pdf/README.md

   ["foo" [:chunk {:style :bold} "bar"] [:phrase "baz"]] [[:pdf-cell "foo"] [:pdf-cell "foo"] [:pdf-cell "foo"]] [[:pdf-cell "foo"] [:pdf-cell "foo"] [:pdf-cell "foo"]]]

+; if the widths vector that normally would be after the metadata map is nil, the ; pdf-table's column widths will be automatically figured out (evenly spaced) [:pdf-table
+  {:width-percent 100}
+  nil
+  ["a" "b" "c"]
+  ["1" "2" "3"]
+  ["i" "ii" "iii"]]
 ```

 #### Table Cell